 Eric Blum, MPA in Public Affairs - University of Washington, BA in Government, Politics, Philosophy, and Economics - Claremont McKenna College.
 Mr. Blum’s academic expertise includes government, politics, economics, personal finance and management.
 He has served as a political consultant, and an educational administrator for nearly twenty years.
 His professional expertise includes organizational development, financial management and budgeting, strategic planning, curriculum development, supervision, teambuilding, planning and general management.

 Robyn Glessner, MA in History - Unviersity of London, BA in History - California Baptist University.
-Ms. Glessner is a seasoned history instructor with experience teaching courses as broad and diverse as Early American Republic, Colonial America, History of California, History of England.
+Professor Glessner is a seasoned writing and history instructor, and currently teaches Early American History, Freshman Writing Seminar, and Masterpieces of Western Art and Music.
 She leads teams of students on international service projects and participates in the annual Advanced Placement (AP) US History exam reading conference.

 Tony Angelo, PsyD in Psychology - Loma Linda University, BS in Psychology - University of California, Riverside.
 Dr. Angelo’s academic expertise is in psychology.
 Mr. Angelo served as a pastor, clinical psychology, human resources manager and director of psychological services.

-Pauline Soria, DPA (in progress) and MPA in Public Administration - California Baptist University, BS in Workforce Education and Development - Southern Illinois University.
-Ms. Soria has served as a Communications Officer with the Riverside County Sheriff for the past two decades.
-In this capacity, she has trained and educated department staff.
+Pauline Soria, DPA and MPA in Public Administration - California Baptist University, BS in Workforce Education and Development - Southern Illinois University.
+Professor Soria has served as a Communications Officer with the Riverside County Sheriff for the past two decades.
+She teaches US Government and Business Communications.

-Mark Leonard, MBA - California State University, San Bernardino, BA in Music Education – University of North Dakota.
-Mr. Leonard spent the early part of his professional career teaching music in public and private schools.
-He has worked in marketing for more than a dozen years in a variety of industries including non-profit, education, manufacturing, and healthcare.
-Mr. Leonard founded a consulting firm in 2011 specializing in marketing and strategic planning.
-He serves on the Board of Directors for the Inland Empire Barnabas Group, Oak Valley College, and previously for the Inland Empire chapter of the American Marketing Association.
+Mark Leonard, MBA - California State University, San Bernardino, BA – University of North Dakota.
+Professor Leonard teaches marketing and the Launch Pad - Design Thinking course.
+He also serves as Oak Valley’s Executive Vice President.
+Professor Leonard has worked in marketing for more than a dozen years in a variety of industries including non-profit, education, manufacturing, and healthcare.
+He founded a consulting firm in 2011 specializing in marketing and strategic planning.
+He serves on the Board of Directors for the Inland Empire Barnabas Group, and previously for the Inland Empire chapter of the American Marketing Association.
 Mr. Leonard is a leader in his local church in Redlands, The River Christian Reformed Church.
-He teaches marketing and directs the entrepreneurship program at OVC.
+He spent the early part of his professional career teaching music in public and private schools.

 Gayle Linn, MS in Educational Leadership, California Baptist University, BA in English, University of Texas.
-Gayle is an accomplished English teacher with vast experience teaching a wide range of students from Kindergarten through college.
+Professor Linn teaches English and Literature and serves as Dean of the College.
 Her range of experience also extends to administrative service, having held positions of Dean of Academic Affairs for Community Christian College to Principal at Banner Elementary School.
-Gayle began her career serving in ministry with Campus Crusade for Christ (now Cru).
+Dean Linn began her career serving in ministry with Campus Crusade for Christ (now Cru).

 Gregg Simmons, MAEd in Education Leadership – San Diego State University, BS in Business – University of Redlands.
 Mr. Simmons is a career coach and consultant with decades of experience working with students and athletes.
 Most recently, Mr. Simmons helped establish a career resource and counseling center for the United States Olympic Committee (USOC).

 Terry Morrow, PhD in Theology - Trinity Theological Seminary, MA in Theology, Simpson University, BA from Corban University.
-Dr. Terry L. Morrow began full-time ministry in 1984.
+Dr. Morrow began full-time ministry in 1984.
 He is the long-term pastor of Hillside Community Church in Wrightwood, CA, where he has led the church through growth and extensive building projects.
-He is the author of 7 books on how the believer is to walk by faith and in the truths of God’s word.
+Professor Morrow serves as the Chair of the Faculty and Professor of Theology.
+He is the author of seven books on how the believer is to walk by faith and in the truths of God’s word.
 His purpose statement for both his personal life and that of his staff and church is: “We exist to empower people to passionately live out their love for Jesus.”
-Terry and his wife, Patti have been married for over 40 years.
-They have two grown children and seven grandchildren.

-Gene Valdez, MBA - USC, and BA - UCLA.
-During his four decade business career, Mr. Valdez was both a business loan consultant and commercial banker.
+Gene Valdez, MBA - USC and BA - UCLA.
+During his four decade business career, Professor Valdez was both a business loan consultant and commercial banker.
 The majority of his career (30 years) was spent in the banking industry.
-Mr. Valdez held senior executive lending positions with such banks as Wells Fargo, Community Bank and Citizens Business Bank.
+He held senior executive lending positions with such banks as Wells Fargo, Community Bank and Citizens Business Bank.
 His specialty was serving the needs of privately owned businesses with annual sales of $250,000 to $50,000,000.

-Robert Brocco, MAS – Mr. Brocco has nearly 30 years of Christian school teaching experience.
-Of this, almost 10 years has been as a college instructor.
+Robert Brocco, MAS – Professor Brocco has nearly 30 years of Christian school teaching experience, including 10 years as a college instructor.
 His approach to teaching is one of a holistic, Kingdom mindset.
-Mr. Brocco possess a graduate degree in Applied Finance with study of financial markets and the appropriate use of economic principles, and the requisite calculations that is involved in these markets.
+He currently teaches Math for Economics, Economic Principles and Economic Analysis.
+He possess a graduate degree in Applied Finance with study of financial markets and the appropriate use of economic principles, and the requisite calculations that is involved in these markets.

 Debbie Martis, MBA - University of Redlands, BS in Business - California State University, San Bernardino.
 Professor Martis is the Founder and CEO of Rebirth Homes, a Christian nonprofit serving women who have been victims of human trafficking.
+She teaches Leadership, Accounting, and Finance.
 Prior to launching Rebirth Homes, Professor Martis served as Executive Director of Sandals Church, VP of Operations for Newport Boats, Director of Support Services for Campus Crusade for Christ, and Director of Financial Services for Resort Condominium International Management.

 Oak Valley College professors are more than experts in their field.
 Each of them are passionate Christians looking to contribute to your personal, professional, and spiritual development.